765 742 9066 Toggle Nav

 1. Prenups are only for doomed or shaky relationships.
 This outdated notion assumes that only rocky relationships require prenuptial agreements to be put into place.
 This couldn’t be further from the truth.
 Rarely do any of us go into marriage assuming the worst—in fact it’s usually the complete opposite.
 But the truth is, life doesn’t always go as planned.
 And having a solid prenup not only allows for the unexpected, but this can also alleviate some of the hard feelings and ugly arguments that might otherwise happen.
 In this way, prenups actually show that you care deeply about the person you’re about to marry, and want to have open and up-front communication about your future.

 2. The process will put you at odds with your partner.
-Prenups are actually a great way to open lines of communication with your future spouse.
+Prenups are actually a great way to open lines of communication with your future spouse before you get married.
 As you’ve surely heard, finance disagreements tend to be one of the leading causes of divorce.
 Being transparent and starting financial conversations early means fewer surprises and disagreements down the road.
 Also, the process of creating a prenup involves collaboratively working as a team towards an agreeable outcome, rather than head-to-head competition.

 3. Prenups aren’t worth the money.
 In the grand scheme of things, paying for a properly-prepared prenup is a drop in the bucket compared to the possible ramifications of not having one should you need it.
 It’s much like home or car insurance: it’s not something we like shelling out money for at the time, but boy are we glad we have it when the need arises.
 A prolonged, messy divorce case costs exponentially more than a straightforward prenup, making them worth every penny.